AIgineerAB/data_modeling_course/08_mongodb/README.md

   <img src="https://github.com/kokchun/assets/blob/main/data_modeling/normalization.png?raw=true" alt="normalization" width="600">
 </a> -->

 ## Local setup using docker compose

 Copy the docker-compose.yaml file from this lecture and run `docker compose up -d` to spin up mongodb and mongo-express containers.
 To see the UI, go into the [http://localhost:8081/](http://localhost:8081/). mongo-express here is a UI for mongodb database.

 > [!NOTE]
 > this setup is for local mongodb setup using docker.
 There is also a cloud version which offers a free version but for more storage and features there are several paid versions available.
 Also there is community version that can be installed if not wanting to use docker.

+To access mongodb container do `docker exec -it mongodb bash`.
+Then you have

 ## Other videos 📹